Skip to main content

 anthropic-beta: prompt-caching-2024-07-31

-For 1-hour TTL, also include:
+For Claude 1-hour TTL requests using Anthropic-native routing, also include:

 anthropic-beta: prompt-caching-2024-07-31,extended-cache-ttl-2025-04-11